 GRETCHEN CARLSON: Am I the only one that thinks the shot of him smiling coming in is eerie?
 Imagine where this young man is coming from.
 I’m not feeling sorry for him.
 He has probably never seen paparazzi like this.
 Who knows what his life is like in Somalia.
 The idea that this guy is coming to America.
-It irks me that he is going to end up in some luxurious prison here for the rest of his life and, based on the life he lived before, live the high life.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+It irks me that he is going to end up in some luxurious prison here for the rest of his life and, based on the life he lived before, live the high life.Liz Cox Barrett is a writer at CJR.

 JUDGE NAPOLITANO: No prison is luxurious because you don’t have freedom…